 We know that alcoholic beverages like beer can affect the liver, but they can also have harmful effects on other organs.
 Drinking too much can affect your heart health, increase kidney disease risk, increase insulin resistance, and exacerbate other health conditions.
 Here’s what to be aware of:

-Pancreas: The pancreas produces insulin and glucagon, both of which are involved in regulating blood sugar levels.
-Research has shown that alcohol can cause inflammation of the organ, called pancreatitis, leading to damage and dysfunction.
+The pancreas produces insulin and glucagon, both of which are involved in regulating blood sugar levels.
+Dr. Fernandez continues, "alcohol can cause inflammation of the pancreas, disrupting insulin production."
+In fact, research has shown that excessive alcohol consumption can also cause pancreatitis, leading to damage and dysfunction of the organ.

 For most people, there’s no harm in indulging in a few drinks once in a while.
 But the amount that constitutes this ‘moderate drinking’ can vary for everyone.
 If you have diabetes, for example, enjoying a cold beer is by no means off-limits, but it’s a good idea to limit yourself to smaller quantities and keep track of what you drink and how much.